 Stanford Autonomic Disorders Program Research

-In the field of autonomic disorders, the group I lead at our institution optimized certain techniques of autonomic assessment which have become now among the standards of testing.
-For instance, we have demonstrated the importance of changing time measurements and paying close attention to the configuration of sweat responses as a tool to differentiate various types of small fiber neuropathies.
+Our group optimized certain techniques of autonomic assessment which have become now among the standards of testing.
+For instance, we have demonstrated the importance of changing time measurements and the configuration and topography of sweat responses as a tool to differentiate various types of small fiber neuropathies.
 We have also incorporated and individualized various interactive and dynamic maneuvers during our autonomic testing to individualize and gain further insight into the patient’s disorder.

 In the field of GI dysfunction, our group was the first to show the role that autonomic dysfunction plays in the etiology of gastroesophageal reflux.
-We also showed that, contrary to a widely held belief, patients with dysautonomia and gastric fullness exhibit rapid gastric emptying more often than slow emptying.
+We also showed that, contrary to a widely held belief, patients with dysautonomia and gastric fullness exhibit rapid gastric emptying as often as slow emptying.
 This altered the way we manage these patients, and the differences could have clues to the underlying etiology of their disorder.
 Our group found that autonomic impairment accounts for a significant amount of the GI manifestations in patients with inflammatory bowel disease.
 We were also the leaders in studying the pattern of autonomic nervous system function in adult patients with cyclic vomiting syndrome, and our findings currently have significant implications pertaining to the management.
 We are evaluating the imbalance between the vagus nerve and the sympathetic nervous system as the origin of various gastrointestinal disorders.